alexriverau/drf-api/README.md

 ---

 Django project that builds an api application for drums.

+* v1.1
+  * Django REST Framework:
+    * Adjusts project’s permissions so that only authenticated users have access to API.
+    * Adds a custom permission so that only appropriate users can update or delete it.
+    * Adds ability to switch user’s directly from browsable API.
+  * Docker:
+    * Updates `Dockerfile` based off `python:3.10-slim`.
+    * Updates `docker-compose.yml` to run Django app as a web service.
+    * Adds `postgres` as a service.
+* v1.0
   * Implements the Django REST Framework.
   * Creates a database of drums
   * Adds full CRUD functionality.